13 Awesome Things To Do In Bristol, UK As Told By A Resident

 North Street

-street art of women on side of wall in bristol street art
+street art of women on side of wall in bristol.

-The street art in Bristol is around every turn basically.. // Photo: Laura O.
+The’re street art in Bristol around almost every turn… // Photo: Laura O.

 Why visit a street in Bristol?
 Well, it’s not just any street you see!
-North Street in Bedminster is south of the Avon River from the downtown core and home to some incredible things.
+North Street in Bedminster is south of the River Avon from the downtown core and is home to some incredible things.

 Firstly, the street art scene.
-All along North street and off on tangent streets and alleyways you’ll find some absolutely spectacular street art from local artists and those from afar thanks to the Infamous UPFEST street art festival.
+All along North Street and off on tangent streets and alleyways you’ll find some absolutely spectacular street art by local artists and those from afar thanks to the infamous UPFEST street art festival.

 Secondly, the food and drink scene here is fantastic.
 Local indie cafes like Albatross and North Street Standard will curb anyone’s need for caffeine and keep the hunger away.

-mug of coffee with design on top on wooden table in bristol
+mug of coffee with latte design on top on wooden table.

 Coffee in North Street, anyone? // Photo: Laura O.

-Even UPFEST has a gallery shop to buy prints and products from the artists who have done the street art here.
+Even UPFEST has a gallery shop where you can buy prints and products from the artists who have created street art here.

-An added bonus is that on a Sunday The Tobacco Factory runs a market with live music, fresh food, fab coffees and local retail stalls too!
+As an added bonus, The Tobacco Factory hosts a Sunday market with live music, fresh food, fab coffee, and local retail stalls!

 Christmas Steps